hphelion/documentation/commercial/GA1/commerical.services-identity-overview.md

 The Identity service primarily works on the following key concepts:

 ### User ###
- It is  digital representation of a person, system, or service who uses the cloud.
-Identity authentication services validates incoming requests made by users.
-Users have a login and may be assigned tokens to access resources.
+ It is a digital representation of a person, system, or service who uses the cloud.
+The Identity authentication services validates incoming requests made by users.
+Users have a login and assigned tokens to access resources.
 Users are associated with projects based on roles assigned to them within that project.

 ### Credentials ###

 It is the data that belongs to, is owned by and is generally only known to a user.
 This data is used by the user to prove his/her identity.
 For example:

 * Username and password

-* Username and API key

 * An authentication token provided by the Identity Service